ga-dc/wdi5/w10/d01_rwd/README.md

 # Responsive Web Design

-- Use `@media` queries and `meta` tags to adjust layouts based on screen size
+- Create a webpage that incorporates both `@media` queries and `meta` tags to adjust layouts based on screen size
 - Distinguish between dimensions expressed as viewport units, pixels, percentages, and ems
 - Test a website in various browsers using cross-browser testing tools
-- Incorporate progressive enhancement into the development of a web application
+- Judge whether or not a product development plan incorporates progressive enhancement
-- Describe which CSS and Javascript properties are accepted by which browsers
+- Write a chart of which CSS and Javascript properties are accepted by which browsers

 ---